pablojorge/brainfuck/README.md

 | C Interpreter (-O1) | 0m0.009s | 1m7.504s | 0m1.005s |
 | Translated to C (-O0) | 0m0.002s | 0m19.674s | 0m0.243s |
 | Translated to C (-O1) | 0m0.001s | 0m1.360s | 0m0.012s |

+Notice that the RPython version of the interpreter is faster than the C version, even when it's compiled with optimizations.
+Only the original brainfuck programs translated to C and then compiled run faster than the RPython interpreter.

+Another impressive highlight is the difference in speed for the same code between CPython and PyPy (making the code RPython-compatible requires some changes)